narrative-similarity-task/narrative-similarity-task.github.io/index.md

 - [Chris Biemann](https://www.inf.uni-hamburg.de/en/inst/ab/lt/people/chris-biemann.html), University of Hamburg

 ## Acknowledgments

-The work was supported by the German Research Foundation (DFG) under grant BI 1544/11-2 as part of the project ``Unitizing Plot to Advance Analysis of Narrative Structure (PLANS)''.
+The work is supported by the German Research Foundation (DFG) under grant BI 1544/11-2 and GI 1105/3-2 as part of the project ''Unitizing Plot to Advance Analysis of Narrative Structure (PLANS)''.